cfarkas/variants2genes/README.md

 ## Pipeline Outline

-variants2genes are a set of bash scripts that address (based on several well-known genomic tools) case associated variants (with correspondent genes) between two matched samples from WES/WGS data (RNA-seq data can be also used).
+variants2genes are a set of bash scripts that address (based on several well-known genomic tools) case associated variants (with correspondent genes) between two matched samples from RNA-seq/WES/WGS data.
 The pipeline generates genome-wide plots of coverage between the two samples as initial inspection, and detect alleles present in the case sample (but not substantially present in the control) by calling variants and intersecting the correspondent genes.
 This resource could be useful in the Normal/Tumor comparison analysis, haplotype analysis, characterization of substrains, among other scenarios.
-The pipeline is implemented in the BASH/R enviroment and is available for several organism models such as Human, Mouse and Rat.
+The pipeline is implemented in the BASH/R enviroment and is available for several organism models such as Human, Mouse, Rat and Chicken.

 ## Installation requirements:
 ### Obtaining and installing R (>=3.2.0)